RiddhiMeetSavsani/FutureCoders-WinHacks2025/README.md

 In this application, we earn points for completing challenges, which can be used to unlock badges for achieving milestones such as 7-day or 30-day streaks.
 The app features friendly leaderboards, either among our friends or globally, with AI adjusting points based on challenge difficulty to ensure fair play.
 Monthly leaderboard resets keep the competition fresh for us, while real-time updates via WebSocket maintain excitement.
 As an added incentive, the AI suggests special rewards, like free e-books for maintaining reading streaks, making our pursuit of productivity both rewarding and enjoyable.

+### 4️⃣ Our Story

+We are inspired by a desire to bring us together in a supportive and fun environment.
+We wanted to find new opportunities and connect with other folks in the IT industry to expand our LinkedIn portfolio and support our future career aspirations.
+The most important things we learned are the importance of collaboration and adaptability as we explored new challenges that refined our approach based on feedback and new insights.

+The biggest challenge was balancing diverse interests and ensuring everyone felt included and empowered to contribute their unique talents.

 ***
 ## Technologies Used 🔍